sjhangiani12/LinkedIn-PDF-Analysis/README.md

 Created on Nov 06, 2017

-Assigned by Jen Rhymer, PDF candidate at the University of Washington
+Assigned by Jen Rhymer, PHD candidate at the University of Washington

 Scrapes through LinkedIn Profile's PDF and extracts data relative to each section.
 All data extracted is analyzed and then stored in a Panda DataFrame.